digital-porous-media/dpm_docs/docs/upload_data.md

 1.  **Project Description:** Provide a clear description of the overall project, the physical sample(s), and the experiment(s) involved.
 Link to relevant publications if available.
 2.  **File-Level Metadata:** For each uploaded data file (especially images), provide necessary details.
-3.  **Minimum Requirements:** The DRP enforces minimum metadata standards.
+3.  **Minimum Requirements:** The DPM enforces minimum metadata standards.
 Pay attention to warnings indicating missing required information.
 The more detail you provide, the more valuable your dataset becomes.
 4.  **Critical Metadata for Raw Binary Images:** Raw binary files (`.raw`, `.bin`, etc.) do not contain size or format information internally.
-To allow DRP to display them correctly, you **must** provide:
+To allow DPM to display them correctly, you **must** provide:
     * **Voxel Dimensions:** The number of voxels (pixels in 3D) in each direction (e.g., width, height, depth/slices).
     * **Voxel Size:** The physical size of one voxel (e.g., in µm).
 If not applicable (e.g., for synthetic data), enter '1' and make a note in the description.
     * **Data Type:** The numerical format (e.g., 8-bit unsigned integer, 16-bit signed integer, 32-bit float).